quadsurf/react-curriculum/03-react-developer-tools.md

 ![Two component hierarchies](https://dl.dropboxusercontent.com/s/o5tch5gpi5fgkj0/F2582C11-85FC-48B5-B7CB-F8FCFF246E32-40520-00010A39EC7A6348.gif?dl=0)

 When displaying components in the tree view, the React Developer Tools names each component using the value of its `displayName` property.
 When Babel transpiles a component class, it automatically sets this as the variable name where the component class is stored.
-So, in this case, the both components are named `<Hello />` because their component class is stored in a variable named `Hello.`
+So, in this case, both components are named `<Hello />` because their component class is stored in a variable named `Hello.`

 ### Exercise